mdell-temp/Idoven-DS-Machine-Learning/src/scratch/README.md

 ## Main components

-- Open and run the `assignment.ipynb` to see the proposed solution and perform EDA, train ML models and evaluate the trained models.
+- Open and run the `assignment_revised.ipynb` to see the proposed revised solution.

-- Run the pipeline for training and evaluation with normal, undersampled and oversampled data from the command line:
+- Run the pipeline for training and evaluation:
     ```python
     python main.py [OPTIONS]
     ```